-4.X.X Persistent Transient Failure
+4.XXX.XXX Persistent Transient Failure

-A persistent transient failure is one in which the message as sent is valid, but some temporary event prevents the successful sending of the message.
-Sending in the future may be successful.
+A persistent transient failure is one in which the message as sent is valid, but persistence of some temporary condition has caused abandonment or delay of attempts to send the message.
+If this code accompanies a delivery failure report, sending in the future may be successful.

-5.X.X Permanent Failure
+5.XXX.XXX Permanent Failure